About the Directorate General for Women and Equality

 Women’s and equality policy are a cross-cutting issue.
-This means, that implementation is only possible in cooperation with all ministries, states, policy makers, etc. The Division for Women and Equality has therefore the leading role in coordinating administrative action in regard to women’s and equality issues.
+This means, that implementation is only possible in cooperation with all ministries, states, policy makers, etc. The Directorate General for Women and Equality has therefore the leading role in coordinating administrative action in regard to women’s and equality issues.

 Central working areas are:

-Equal Treatment: Within the Division for Women and Equality the Commission on Equal Treatment and the Federal Equal Treatment Commission deal with all questions of a general or individual nature that involve discrimination in employment or in other areas of life based on sex, ethnic origins, religion or belief, age or sexual orientation.
+Equal Treatment: Within the Directorate General for Women and Equality the Commission on Equal Treatment and the Federal Equal Treatment Commission deal with all questions of a general or individual nature that involve discrimination in employment or in other areas of life based on sex, ethnic origins, religion or belief, age or sexual orientation.

 Gender Mainstreaming and Gender Budgeting: Gender Mainstreaming is a strategy to reach the aim of an equal status of women and men.
 It intends to take into account in planning, implementation and evaluation that measures affect women and men differently.
 Gender Budgeting is the application of Gender Mainstreaming in the budgetary process and plays an important role in budget management.

-Promotion of Women’s Projects: Parts of the Division’s budget are used to support about 250 projects yearly which provide counselling and support services to women.
+Promotion of Women’s Projects: Parts of the Directorate General’s budget are used to support about 250 projects yearly which provide counselling and support services to women.

-Prevention of Violence: Important areas of the division’s work are also the development and monitoring of measures to protect women and girls from violence as well as to combat domestic violence and human trafficking.
+Prevention of Violence: Important areas of the Directorate General’s work are also the development and monitoring of measures to protect women and girls from violence as well as to combat domestic violence and human trafficking.

 Gender Equality in Employment and Labour Market: The elimination of gender-specific inequalities in employment, labour market, access to qualification, income and paid/unpaid work is an important issue in gender equality policy.